Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - BUGFIX (Alban): The vertical scroll bar of layer panel was too big when placing the scrollbar on the bottom, changing tab, and come back (scroll useless empty space)
 - BUGFIX (Alban): the part usage calculation wasn't taking in consideration the flag to include or not the hidden layers.
 - BUGFIX (Alban): The Part Usage list was not properly updated when ungrouping a named group while being visible.
+- BUGFIX (Thai Bricks): Now the "&" character is visible in layer's name if the user edits the layer's name with an ampersome.
 - REFACTORING (Alban): Optimization of the update of the part list panel (use AddRange() instead of Add() to add the items in the ListView)
 - REFACTORING (Alban): Modernize the HTML code of the part usage list export (add some CSS and colors)